Shuizhai High School: Facilities

-The buildings in Shuizhai High School cover an area of 50,000 square meters, including classrooms, laboratory buildings, library, gymnasium, teachers’ office building, and faculty and student dormitory buildings.
+The buildings in Shuizhai High School cover an area of 50,000 square meters, including classrooms, laboratory buildings, a library, a gymnasium, a teacher's office building, and faculty and student dormitory buildings.
 The architectural style varies.
 In the middle of these buildings is the standard sport ground of 400 meters plastic racetrack.
-The school enjoys a name of “The Beautiful School of Meizhou City” for its peaceful school environment and green plants around the school roads.
+The school enjoys the name "The Beautiful School of Meizhou City" for its peaceful school environment and green plants around the school roads.